Liam Gallagher reveals his third solo album is coming next year

 Elsewhere, another fan questioned if the singer was more excited for his Reading & Leeds 2021 headline set or releasing his third album.
 “Both,” he replied.

-Gallagher was announced as one of six headliners for next year’s R&L yesterday (August 31), having been scheduled to top the bill in 2020 before the event was cancelled due to the coronavirus crisis.
+Gallagher was announced as one of the six headliners for next year’s R&L yesterday evening (August 31).
+He had been scheduled to top the bill in 2020 before the event was cancelled due to the coronavirus crisis.

 “Reading and Leeds nxt year is gonna go off BIGTIME c’mon you fucking know LG x,” Gallagher tweeted upon the line-up being unveiled.